ilyashub/search-github-users/README.md

 This is a ReactJS Project which uses pure ReactJS Components and CSS to create the GUI for a search application.
 The search application uses AXIOS to make calls to the https://api.github.com/users/ endpoint to fectch users and display their info such as Username, Followers, Company, Public Repos etc....

+No state management yet, but will add Context API or Redux soon to manage state

 ## Available Scripts